7Ji/ampart/doc/migration.md

 # Migration

 ## Modes
-Planning of migration will occur in the following mode,at the end of the run (before writing EPT), if the requirements are met, regardless of whether or not a migration is requested by the user (thus, even if the user does not want migration done by ampart, they can still migrate the partitions by themselves with the instrucstion given by an ampart dry-run session)
+Planning of partitions migration will occur in the following mode,at the end of the run (before writing EPT), if the requirements are met, regardless of whether or not a migration is requested by the user (thus, even if the user does not want migration done by ampart, they can still migrate the partitions by themselves with the instrucstion given by an ampart dry-run session)

  - dtoe *(DTB to EPT)*
    - If the target is not DTB